jamesdunham/beautiful-jekyll/research.md

 title: Research
 ---

-# Working papers
+# The Ideological Nationalization of Mass Partisanship: Policy Preferences and Partisan Identification in State Publics, 1946–2014

-[Caughey, Devin](http://caughey.mit.edu/welcome), James Dunham, and [Christopher Warshaw](http://web.mit.edu/~cwarshaw/www/).
-"The Ideological Nationalization of Mass Partisanship: Policy Preferences and Partisan Identification in State Publics, 1946–2014."
+Working paper with [Devin Caughey](http://caughey.mit.edu/welcome) and [Christopher Warshaw](http://web.mit.edu/~cwarshaw/www/).

 *Abstract:* Since the mid-20th century, elite political behavior has increasingly nationalized.
 In Congress, for example, within-party geographic cleavages have